Edward Bernays: Notable clients and campaigns

-Bernays used Sigmund Freud (Bernays' uncle)'s ideas to help convince the public, among other things, that bacon and eggs was the true all-American breakfast.
+Bernays used ideas of his uncle Sigmund Freud to help convince the public, among other things, that bacon and eggs was the true all-American breakfast.

-In the 1930s, his Dixie Cup campaign was designed to convince consumers that only disposable cups were sanitary, by linking the imagery of an overflowing cup with subliminal images of genitalia and venereal disease.
+In the 1930s, his Dixie Cup campaign was designed to convince American consumers that only disposable cups were sanitary, by linking the imagery of an overflowing cup with subliminal images of genitalia and venereal disease.

 He was publicity director for the 1939 New York World's Fair.

 Light's Golden Jubilee

 Political clients

 In 1924 Bernays set up a vaudeville "pancake breakfast" for Calvin Coolidge to change his stuffy image prior to the 1924 election.
 Entertainers including Al Jolson, Raymond Hitchcock, and the Dolly Sisters performed on the White House lawn.
 The event was widely reported by American newspapers, with The New York Times running the story under the headline "President Nearly Laughs".

 A desperate Herbert Hoover consulted with Bernays a month before the 1932 presidential election.
 Bernays advised Hoover to create disunity within his opposition and to present an image of him as an invincible leader.

 Bernays advised William O'Dwyer, in his candidacy for mayor of New York City, on how to appear in front of different demographics.
 For example, he should tell Irish voters about his actions against the Italian mafia—and Italian voters about his plans to reform the police department.
 To Jews he should appear as a committed opponent of the Nazis.

 He helped to name the President's Emergency Committee for Employment, suggesting this name as preferable to the "Committee for Unemployment".

-During World War II, Bernays advised the United States Information Agency, as well as the Army and Navy.
+During World War II, Bernays advised the Office of War Information, as well as the Army and Navy.
 He was chairman of the National Advisory Committee of the Third U.S. War Loan, co-chairman of the Victory Book campaign, and part of the New York State Defense Council.
+During the Cold War he advised the United States Information Agency.

 Bernays reported turning down the Nazis, Nicaragua under the Somoza family, Francisco Franco, and Richard Nixon as clients.